+ADMINISTRATIVE

-ADMINISTRATIVE REGULATION NO. 4020 ADOPTED: 08/24/09
+REGULATION NO.: 4020 ADOPTED: 08/24/09

-CLASSIFICATION: Personnel REVISED: 09/19/22
+CLASSIFICATION: Personnel REVISED:

-SUBJECT: Drug & Alcohol-Free Workplace
+SUBJECT: Drug & Alcohol Free Workplace

-This administrative regulation provides guidelines for the detection and deterrence of drug abuse.
-It also outlines the responsibilities of supervisors and employees.
-VCOE will take appropriate action to eliminate any substance abuse (illegal drugs, prescription drugs or any other substance which could impair an employee's ability to safely and effectively perform the functions of the job) which increases the potential for accidents, absenteeism, substandard performance, poor employee morale or damage to the VCOE's reputation.
-All employees should be aware that violations may result in discipline, up to and including termination.
+This policy provides guidelines for the detection and deterrence of drug abuse.
+It also outlines the responsibilities of managers and employees.
+To that end the Office will act to eliminate any substance abuse (illegal drugs, prescription drugs or any other substance which could impair an employee's ability to safely and effectively perform the functions of the particular job) which increases the potential for accidents, absenteeism, substandard performance, poor employee morale or damage to the Office's reputation.
+All employees should be aware that violations or the policy may result in discipline, up to and including termination, or in not being hired.